densekernel/EDEN/README.md

 + Apply Document Clustering algorithms for Event Detection
 + Characterise event-centric clusters and use statistical threshold models for Anomaly Detection

+## Repository Structure

+To use this with an existing dataset, we recommend setting up the repostiory in the following way.

+    app/
+    datasets/
+      eval/
+        1.txt
+        2.txt
+        ...
+      raw-data/
+        1.json
+        2.json
+        ...
+      word2vec_signal/
+        word2vec_signal.p
+    pipeline/
+      /io/

 ## Data Pipeline

 Implements Python Luigi.